Enda Kiernan - President

-Professor David C Wilson MBE - Senior Vice President
+Professor David C Wilson MBE - Immediate Past President

 David has a first degree in Chemistry from Oxford; followed by a doctorate sponsored by the old Harwell Laboratory (Atomic Energy Research Establishment).